WWAY: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 After CBS moved to WWAY-DT2 from WILM-LD (which became an independent station), the multiplex bandwidth was switched around so that the main ABC signal continued to be carried in 720p, with WWAY-DT2 broadcasting in CBS' default 1080i resolution.
 In August 2021, WWAY-DT3's CW feed was upgraded to high definition.
 Prior to this, the feed was only carried in HD on select cable providers.

-Coverage

-In North Carolina, WWAY is still carried in Rowland which is part of the Myrtle Beach–Florence market.
-Rowland and all of Robeson County used to be part of the Wilmington market and even earlier the Raleigh–Durham–Fayetteville DMA.
-Lumberton, the county seat of Robeson County, used to carry WWAY as well until around 1999.
-Jacksonville still carries WWAY even though it is part of the Greenville–New Bern–Washington market.
-In South Carolina, WWAY used to be carried in Myrtle Beach and Surfside Beach up until the late-1990s.
-It was carried along the South Carolina borderbelt communities near the North Carolina state line but no longer is.
-WWAY is not carried on satellite outside of the Wilmington market.
-In Brunswick County, the station is carried on Focus Broadband channel 5.